weiguoz/vim-mark/README.md

 - Syntax match ([vimscript #5376](http://www.vim.org/scripts/script.php?script_id=5376)) provides various (color-based) shortcut commands for :syntax match, and saves and restores those definitions, for text and log files.
+- SelX ([vimscript #5875](http://www.vim.org/scripts/script.php?script_id=5875)) provides multiple multi-colored highlights per-tab
+  (that can be stored in a session), mappings that mirror the built-in search commands, as a special feature automatically displays a Highlight Usage Map.

 USAGE
 ------------------------------------------------------------------------------